 For the crumble:

 - Mix the flour and sugar in a bowl.
 Add the cold butter pieces and integrate until crumbly.
-Refrigerate while making the batter.
+It can be clumpy and that is fine.

 For the muffins: